 Nonetheless, as noted, having a regular personal doctor currently is the leading source of connectedness.
 The sense that someone there "knows you pretty well" is expressed by more than six in 10 of those who have a regular personal doctor whom they see on each visit.
-That declines to 46 percent of those who have a personal doctor, but one they don't always see; to 25 percent of those who don't have a personal doctor and rarely or never see the same care provider.
+That declines to 46 percent of those who have a personal doctor, but one they don't always see; to 25 percent of those who don't have a personal doctor; and to a mere 11 percent of those who both lack a personal doctor and rarely or never see the same care provider.